GraphingLib/GraphingLibStyleEditor/docs/index.rst

             position: relative;
             width: 80%;
             margin: auto;
-            height: 450px; /* Set a specific height for the container */ }
+            padding-bottom: 42%; /* This is a 16:9 aspect ratio.
+Adjust as needed */
+            height: 0; /* Height is controlled by padding-bottom */
+        }
         .large-image {
             width: 100%;